DS202-at-ISU/DS_202_Final_Project/README.md

 - How does the distribution of ‘Healthy life expectancy’ compare to that of ‘Freedom to make life choices’?

-Those are the questions we would like to explore in order to achieve the goal and gain insightful thoughts.

 # Quick Data Summary

-What are the variables that you will be using in the main part of the report?
-What are their ranges?
-You could include a table with variable names, a short explanation, and (very broad) summary statistics.
+**Relevant Variables from Dataset**:

-- Ladder_score: ladder score of each country
+- Ladder_score: ladder score of each country which is this data’s happiness score

 - Explained_by_Log_GDP_per_capita: measure of a country’s economic output that accounts for its number of people

-- Country_name: countries name
+- Country_name: country’s name

 - Explained_by_Social_support: interpersonal connections and community
   resources contribute to individual and collective well-being.